GREATER WHITE-FRONTED GOOSE – (Anser albifrons)

 The Greater White-fronted Goose is a large goose with a brown scaly pattern.
 The breast can be lighter, or have some dark brown blotches, and also on the abdomen.
 The rump is white, and the bill and legs are orange.
 The white ‘front’ is a white band surrounding the base of the upper mandible of the bill.
 The birds measure around 80 cm (30 in.) long.
 Both sexes are similar, with the male usually larger.
 There are several subspecies, each with their specific geographic areas.

 The English adjective ‘Greater’ in the name implies that there is a ‘Lesser’ White-fronted Goose, a related species and quite similar, if not for the size.
+The English name ‘Goose’ would have different origins, such as Dutch and German ‘Gans’, Old Norse ‘Gas’, even Spanish ‘Ganso’.
+Then this would relate the name to Latin ‘anser’ for ‘goose’.
 The Latin name ‘Anser’ stands for ‘goose’, and ‘albifrons’ is Latin for ‘white forehead’.

 The summer habitat of the greater white-fronted goose is the tundra wetland, and in the winter they can be found in flocks foraging on fields or marshes and lakes.
 They feed on plant material such as seeds, grass or small fruit.